 Aside from a quality list of benefits tailored to the Hilton Honors experience, the Hilton Surpass tacks on a list of shopping and purchase protection-related benefits, such as:

-- Purchase protection on new purchases for up to 90 days.
+- Purchase protection on new purchases for up to 90 days and up to $50,000 per calendar year.

 - Extended warranty coverage.